hackclub/hackclub/workshops/country-list-app/README.md

 ## Setting up the code environment

-If you would like a smooth and easy development and production without installing any desktop software, check our [repl.it](https://repl.it/languages/html).
+If you would like a smooth and easy development and production without installing any desktop software, check out [repl.it](https://repl.it/languages/html).
 A development and production environment will be set for you in a few seconds.You should have a page like the one below.

 ![Repl.it](https://cloud-be2z8hzbo.vercel.app/0image.png)